American Marten: Profile and Information

 Lifespan and Longevity

 American martens can live in captivity for up to 17 years.
-While martens in the wild probably do not live as long as those in captivity, wild females are still able to breed at the age of 12.
+While martens in the wild probably do not live as long as those in captivity, wild females can still breed at 12.

 American martens are very arboreal (tree-dwelling) and travel quickly in the forest.
 They mark the fragrance of paths from tree to tree with their heavy scented glands.

 Despite this, much of their hunting is stated to be on the ground.
-Most hunting takes place at dusk and dawn when the prey species are the most involved.
+Most hunting occurs at dusk and dawn when the prey species are the most involved.
 Besides, these species are swimmers and can dive.

 Home range sizes differ considerably with habitat density and prey density.
-Population densities of 1.7 martens per square kilometre are typical in good habitat but fall to 0.4 martens per square kilometre in poor habitat.
+Population densities of 1.7 martens per square kilometer are typical in good habitats but fall to 0.4 per square kilometer in poor habitats.
 Martes americana doesn’t hibernate and is busy all winter.

 American martens are the most active in the night.
-Most of them hunt at dawn and dusk when the prey animals are most active.
-Males and females are often seen together but tend to spend their time alone.
+Most of them hunt when the prey animals are most active at dawn and dusk.
+Males and females are often seen together but spend their time alone.

-American martens spend a lot of their time in the forest, but most of them hunt on the ground.
+American martens spend much time in the forest, but most hunt on the ground.
 They mark the fragrance of paths from tree to tree with their heavy scented glands.
-They swim and dive well too.
+They swim and dive well, too.

 Home range sizes differ considerably with habitat density and prey density.
 American martens do not hibernate and are busy all winter.